waterknows/capp-455136/mlpipe/README.md

 This toolkit normalizes the standard machine learning process into the following six steps:

-1) Getting Data
+1) Preparing Data

-2) Processing Data

-3) Exploring Data
+2) Exploring Data

-4) Generating Features
+3) Generating Features

-5) Running Models
+4) Running Models

-6) Evaluating Models
+5) Evaluating Models

 To use this package in Python: